willcd/module5-project/README.md

 ### Data

-For this component, I will use this large dataset:
+For this component, I will use this dataset.
+As before, to run the code yourself download from the link below and place the data in the folder as described.

 - StackSample: 10% of Stack Overflow Q&A
 https://www.kaggle.com/datasets/stackoverflow/stacksample?datasetId=265&sortBy=commentCount&select=Questions.csv
+- Importing data: download archive, and extract 'Questions.csv', 'Answers.csv', and 'Tags.csv' to 'data/QA_all'

 It is structured identically to the Python Q&A dataset, but includes posts with all tags.
 Limiting it to the 'Python' tagged posts creates issues with how it's modelled and validated.